UT Tyler Women's Basketball: Patriots fall to to Texas A&M International

-UT Tyler freshman Taylor Jackson scored a career high 24 points but the Patriots fell to Texas A&M International, 98-60, on Sunday in a Lone Star Conference women's basketball game.
+LAREDO — UT Tyler freshman Taylor Jackson scored a career high 24 points but the Patriots fell to Texas A&M International, 98-60, on Sunday in a Lone Star Conference women's basketball game at TAMIU Kinesiology and Convocation Building.

 Jackson, a McKinney native, hit 7 of 14 shots attempts, while also leading the Patriots in rebounding with seven.